 It is not possible to predict accurately whether dilution would occur at any point in time.

 The level of dilution is not fixed and may change from time to time to reflect the underlying market conditions and the composition of the portfolio.
-If a dilution levy is required then, based on future projections, the estimated rate or amount of such levy will ordinarily be up to 0.75%.
+If a dilution levy is required then, based on future projections, the estimated rate or amount of such levy will be up to 2.5%, however, the actual rate applied could be higher or lower than this.